acmbaker/fsjstechdegree-project-3/README.md

 ## Exceeds Expectations Requirements
 Real-time error message - on lines 171 - 183, I added an event listener for 'keyup' that will listen to any typing in the relevant fields and call the relevant functions from the event listeners.

 Conditional error message - on lines 195 - 210, there are custom error messages that appear to enable the user to understand why their email input is or isn't working.
+Between lines 291-328 there are further custom error messages that appear, for example if the user inputs a letter in the credit card field.

 ## Outcome
 Everything is functioning as per the brief and exceeded grade requirements.